ESHackathon/ESMARConf2025/index.md

 Novel applications of R packages in an evidence synthesis context Automating evidence synthesis in R
 Assisting novices to R in performing evidence syntheses with the aid of graphical user interfaces

-**Please be aware that the deadline for abstract submission is the 21st of April 2025**